 We use a topic based approach with each class learning three new topics a year (one per seasonal term), to encourage strength and depth of learning.
 All topics are mapped against the National Curriculum programmes of study and begin with a launch experience.
 Throughout the topics, we endeavour to give the children a variety of experiences which will bring learning to life.
 Wherever possible, learning is then shared with the school community to ensure that it is relevant and purposeful.
 We are constantly thinking of new ways to share what we have learnt.

-Experiences are key to our SMC Curriculum, please take a look below at some of the experiences we have offered the children of our school during this academic year so far (2017-18):
+Experiences are key to our SMC Curriculum, please take a look below at some of the experiences we have offered the children of our school.

 At St Mary of Charity Primary School, learning is grouped into seven key areas.
 The skills in each of these areas are central to learning at our school.

 Please have a look at our Long Term Topic Overview, Curriculum Overview and the Skills Progression in each area.